or

 If an Arts or Humanities programme includes lots of quantitative analysis and technical expertise, it may award an MSc instead of an MA.
 Linguistics is a good example.
 Programmes focussing on the ‘science’ of language systems will usually award MSc degrees.

 The same applies across the Social Sciences.
-Courses that favour quantitative over qualitative analysis are likely to award an MSc rather than an MA (and vice versa).
+Courses that favour quantitative over qualitative analysis are likely to award an MSc qualification rather than an MA (and vice versa).

 The distinction between MSc and MA (Master of Arts) qualifications is relatively recent – in academic terms, at least!
 As scientific subjects became a staple of university curricula, degrees were named according to their discipline.